San Francisco Bay Area

 • Wetlands and Resilient Shorelines — Approximately 85% of the Bay’s tidal wetlands have been lost since the Gold Rush.
 The Baylands Ecosystem Habitat Goals Report calls for 100,000 acres of wetlands around the Bay.
 We are leading efforts for the restoration of the South Bay Salt Ponds, Napa River Salt Marsh, Hamilton and Bel Marin Keys, and Dutch Slough and are funding several other planning and restoration efforts.
 We are also implementing the recommendations of the Subtidal Habitat Goals Report, through such projects as the San Francisco Bay Living Shorelines project.
 With the Marin Community Foundation, we are administering a multi-year grant program to advance nature-based solutions in Marin county.
 And we are helping communities and wildlife prepare for sea level rise by analyzing risks and designing flood protection with nature.

 • Watersheds — The local watersheds surrounding San Francisco Bay have been dramatically altered due to development, water diversions, and urban runoff.
-We are an active participant in the Integrated Regional Water Management Plan, representing the watershed functional area.
-We also fund local watershed plans and projects to improve watershed processes and functions, including creek and river restoration efforts.
+We fund local watershed plans and projects to improve watershed processes and functions, including creek and river restoration efforts.
 A particular focus is on removing barriers to migration and increasing habitat for steelhead trout, guided by the San Francisco Estuary Watersheds Evaluation by the Center for Ecosystem Management and Restoration.

 • Estuary Blueprint – The San Francisco Bay Area Conservancy Program partners with local, regional, state, and federal government agencies, scientists, citizen advocates, non-profits, and businesses to carry out priority actions identified in the Estuary Blueprint.
 The Blueprint is a collaborative, comprehensive conservation plan to improve the health and resilience of the aquatic, wetland, upland, and riparian ecosystems of the San Francisco Estuary.
 A recent update to the plan addresses the dual stressors of climate change and population growth.